techiediaries/techiediaries/_posts/2020/angular/2019-09-10-angular-httpclient-9-8-service-api-calls-and-fetching-data.md

 ---
 layout: post
-title: "Angular 7/8 HttpClient — Building a Service for Sending API Calls and Fetching Data"
+title: "Angular HttpClient v9/8 — Building a Service for Sending API Calls and Fetching Data"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, you'll be learning, by example, how to use Angular 7/8 and HttpClient to send HTTP requests to remote servers for fetching, creating and updating data." tags : [angular, angular8, angular-9-httpclient-examples]
+excerpt: "In this tutorial, you'll be learning, by example, how to use Angular 7/8 and HttpClient to send HTTP requests to remote servers for fetching, creating and updating data."
+categories: angular
+date: 2020-02-07
+tags : [angular, angular8, angular-9-httpclient-examples]
 ---

 Throughout this tutorial, you'll learn, by example, to use Angular 7/8 and `HttpClient` to send HTTP requests or make API calls to RESTful endpoints of remote servers in order to fetch data.

 You can use the example code to either send requests to third-party API servers, provided that they have CORS enabled or to your back-end server as a part of a full-stack web application that has a client and server tiers.

+## Other Angular HttpClient Tutorials

 -   [Importing  `HttpClient`  and sending Http get, post, put and delete requests to the server](https://www.techiediaries.com/angular-http-client),
 -   Building a service to encapsulate the  `HttpClient`  code interfacing with the server (this part),